hsuonsivu/hsupublic/3d-models/README.md

    then layers are printed on top, which may make edges ugly.
 5. Start print, and when printer stops at stop point, drop window insert and continue the print.

+recyclingsymbol(type="ABS",size=20,h=0.7,$fn=50) makes a recycling symbol used in Europe.
+Types known are PET, PE_HD, PVC, PE_LD, PP, PS, PC, ABAK, ABS, ASA, PETG.
+There is some variation in standards related to this, so this is best effort I could find.

+grill(diameter,centerdiameter=8,wall=1.6,thickness=1.6) makes a round grill which can be used fro various purposes, including fan covers, fly swatters, etc. This will not generate round circle around it, you need to do that yourself.

+toroid(diameter1,diameter2,angle=360)

+Makes a toroid with diameter1 of and diameter2 thick.
+Make angle smaller than 360 if you want partial toroid.

+brim() and brimcut()

+These are used to generate thicker brim for printing.
+Eufymake slicer can only do 1 layer thick brims, and these tend to be difficult to remove from the bed after printing.

+The usage is to call brim first for all parts on the bed, and then difference() from this the brimcut.
+This allows placing several parts in the print.

+module brimcut(w=6,h=0.6,gap=0.1,layerthickness=0.2,$fn=90)
+module brim(w=6,h=0.6,$fn=90)

 ### lattialista.scad